samels-litmus/mqtt-to-i3x/README.md

 ## Mapping Rules

 Mapping rules define how MQTT messages are transformed into i3X objects.
+NOTE: see /helpers for resources to assist AI-generation of Mapping Rules.

 ### Topic Pattern Matching